sirpalmeirao/vault-secret-sync/docs/DEPLOYMENT.md

 - `memory`: The default queue, which uses the operator's internal memory for queuing and processing.
 This is only recommended for small to moderately sized deployments, and cannot be used in a microservices deployment model.
 - `redis`: The Redis queue uses a Redis instance for queuing and processing.
 - `nats`: The NATS queue uses a NATS instance for queuing and processing.
-- `sqs`: The SQS queue uses an AWS SQS queue for queuing and processing.

 An example of a fully configured `YAML` file can be found in [examples/config-full.yaml](../examples/config-full.yaml).
 Here's an example of a minimal configuration file: